jwulf/camunda-cloud-message-publish/README.md

 ## Using the message publisher

 In a BPMN model, the messager publisher task appears as a task of type `CAMUNDA-HTTP`.
-Specialisation of the task is accomplished by setting a custom header on the task with the key `body` and the value `{ message_name: "${SPECIFIC_MESSAGE_NAME}"`.
+Specialisation of the task is accomplished by setting a custom header on the task with the key `body` and the value `{"event_type": "message", "client_payload": {"message_name": "${SPECIFIC_MESSAGE_NAME}"}}"`.

 Replace `${SPECIFIC_MESSAGE_NAME}` with the name of the message that will be published.
 [See here](https://github.com/zeebe-io/zeebe-http-worker/issues/45#issuecomment-577532830) for how that works.

 Here is the minimal example, to publish a message to Camunda Cloud, for example, to trigger the message start event of a workflow, with no variables.

-Create a service task in a Zeebe BPMN model like this, replacing the value for `url` with the URL for your forked repository, and `startWorkflowX_MSG` with the name of the message that you want to send :
+Create a service task in a Zeebe BPMN model like this, replacing the value for `url` with the URL for your forked repository, and `MESSAGE_NAME` with the name of the message that you want to send :

 ```
 <bpmn:serviceTask id="Task_0ozskvn" name="Build new Release images">